 Less Than Truckload (LTL)

-These are loads that take up less than the full capacity of the truck.
+These are loads that take up less than the truck’s full capacity.
 To make this efficient, the freight carrier will add shipments from other companies headed in the same direction or to the same destination.
-A truck headed to a retail store might contain freight from several different shippers in one load.
-While more complex than full truckload (FT) shipping, it can be an efficient way to reduce shipping costs.
+A truck headed to a retail store might contain freight from several shippers in one load.
+While more complex than full truckload (FT) shipping, it can efficiently reduce shipping costs.

 Partial Truckload (PTL)